Mule52/resp_java/README.md

 ## Running the tests

-The tests can be run via Maven but running "mvn test" from the root of the proejct on the terminal.
+The tests can be run via Maven by running "mvn test" from the root of the project on the command line.